- This event has passed.

 |Jo Keller, Piers Cardiff, Sofia Corosi and Stephen Dale|

-We reflect on what we’ve learnt today and how we can apply it when we return to the workplace.
+We reflect on what we’ve learnt today and how we can continue learning and applying it in our workplaces.

 |Daniel Ingram, AVM|